- Computer Science

 Goal 2: Agent based Simulation Models and High performance computing environment

 My other area of interest is Simulation models, computations, and Agent based learning.
 Agent-based systems technology has been hailed as a new paradigm for conceptualizing, designing, and implementing software systems.
 I am interested to research the issues in our current grid through a Multi Agent System (MAS) simulation model and approaches which could be developed in Java Agent Development Framework (JADE) framework.
 Here, I treat agents are sophisticated computer programs that can act autonomously on behalf of their users, across open and distributed environments, to solve a growing number of complex problems in the grid architecture.
 I plan to address how Agent-based approaches allow energy management to be automated by matching energy supply and demand at a marketplace, through Commercial trade optimization and Technical grid optimization.
 Adding, my research will support agent oriented architecture environment which utilizes many green renewable Distributed energy resources (DER) such as Wind, Solar, Biomass etc., in the event of power outage or any shortage of energy demand in our grid architecture.
-One of the recent works that I contributed on is a Smart Grid Simulation which uses four types of agents namely Device Agent, Control Agent, DER agent, and User agent to simulate and self-heal a grid environment and it has been presented to a 2010 IEEE Smart Grid Communication Conference.
+One of the recent works that I contributed on is a Smart Grid Simulation which uses four types of agents namely Device Agent, Control Agent, DER agent, and User agent to simulate and self-heal a grid environment which received several citations.

 Goal 3: Decision support mechanisms